AgereJoseph1/URL-shortener/README.md

 # URL Shortening API

 This is a URL shortening API built using PHP and MySQL.
-It allows you to easily encode long URLs into short, shareable links and decode short URLs back to their original form.
+It allows you to easily encode long URLs into short and decode short URLs back to their original form.

 ## Getting Started